todd-demone/register-and-login/README.md

-# Register and Login App
+# Registration and Login App

 ## Installation and startup on a local machine